An Official Website of the Commonwealth of Kentucky

-Two floats on the South Fork of Licking River give a modern Kentuckian an understanding why the pioneers braved such challenges to settle this pastoral and rich river valley.
+One nice float on the South Fork of Licking River gives a modern Kentuckian an understanding why the pioneers braved such challenges to settle this pastoral and rich river valley.
 The canopy that envelopes much of the river provides spectacular scenery as the autumn colors reach their zenith.
 The gentle flow of the South Licking in fall makes a perfect autumn paddling destination, suitable for families and beginners.
 The river also holds a bountiful population of smallmouth and rock bass as well as largemouth bass and crappie in the impounded sections.

 The first float begins in Lair at the boat ramp beside the bridge over the river on Old Lair Road.
 The take-out is 5 miles downstream at the Terry Dam Ramp, also called the Airport Ramp, on Engineer Road via Infirmary Road and KY 982.
 Make sure to veer left onto Engineer Road just after crossing the railroad tracks on Infirmary Road to reach the ramp.

 The South Fork of Licking River braids considerably at the beginning of this float.
 The pockets of deeper water in these braids hold smallmouth bass at times.